The 10 things United is doing to avoid another dust-up, drag-out passenger fiasco

 United Airlines really wants to avoid another customer service disaster.
 And make flying its airline better in the process.

-The airline said it is making 10 changes to prevent a repeat of what happened to Dr. David Dao, who was dragged from a flight because United needed extra seats for commuting crew members.
+The airline said it is making 10 changes to prevent a repeat of what happened to Dr. David Dao, who was dragged from a flight because the carrier needed extra seats for commuting crew members.
 Video of the April 9 incident quickly went viral.
 Dr. Dao suffered a concussion and two missing teeth.

 United had promised a review by April 30 of what happened aboard flight 3411 and changes to reduce involuntary denial of boarding or bumping "to as close to zero as possible."